jlokimlin/rice_timer_app/README.md

-#**Rice Timer App**
+# **Rice Timer**

-This is my rice timer project, where I get to practice Android development and develop something free and useful to home cooks.
+This is my rice timer project, where I get to practice Android development and develop something free and practical for home cooks.

 ## Reporting bugs/requesting features
 Please file bugs and suggestions as Github issues.